sarah0727/Predictive-Modeling-of-Energy-Consumption-Using-Advanced-Regression-Techniques/README.md

 ## Conclusion

-The advanced regression model developed in this project effectively predicts the heating and cooling load requirements of buildings based on their physical attributes.
-The use of Gradient Boosting Regressor and SHAP analysis provided accurate predictions and valuable insights into feature importance and model interpretability.
+The advanced regression model developed in this project effectively predicts buildings' heating and cooling load requirements based on their physical attributes.
+Gradient Boosting Regressor and SHAP analysis provided accurate predictions and valuable insights into feature importance and model interpretability.

 ### Future Work